Coach (basketball): Coaching tools

 A dry erase clipboard or tablet computer with a basketball court outline is often used mid-game to describe plays and provide an overview of the strategy of the opposing team.
 Coaches strategize and scout opposing teams and find ways to defeat them as easily as possible.
 At the same time, they overlook their own personal team to start the best five players (only five players can be on floor at one time).
 Coaches, also, have to be aware of substitutes to put in throughout the game so they can be fresh.

 A drill designer is used to sketch drills, plays and information.
 Coaches also utilise file managers to store all coaching materials in one place and access from anywhere.
 Planners are also used to blueprint strategies and game plans.

 College basketball coach John Wooden would spend two hours each morning with assistants planning out a day's practice minute-by-minute on three-by-five cards.
 He kept each card year over year to adjust and improve.
 He would train his players with "mental and emotional" conditioning by always making practice more intense than the game.
 Players would run faster than what a game would require so that they could be prepared to dominate in the game.

+Coaching strategy

+A coach's job is to draw up plays and implement systems for the offense and defense.
+These strategies can mean the difference between winning and losing a game.
+An offensive coach that is playing against a zone defense needs to create a play for his team to score.
+Kimble explains that a coach must have a fundamental set that is the base for every play against a zone, because each zone defense is so different (Kimble, 30).